alaincaltieri/financialfallacies/_posts/2023-11-01-i_can_depend_on_my_partner_s_financial_management.markdown

 3. Change in Circumstance: Circumstances can change swiftly.
 From relationship breakdowns to the sudden death of your partner, these situations demand personal financial vigilance and ability.

+It’s easy to understand why one might fall for this fallacy.
+In relationships, we often divide labour based on skill sets or preferences.
+If your partner is a financial wizard, it’s tempting to leave them in charge of the money.
+Trust is a fundamental part of any partnership, and in a healthy relationship, there's an inherent belief that your partner has your best interests at heart.
+The issue is not trust, but rather the need for personal empowerment and contingency planning.

 The correct financial behavior encapsulates:

 1. Financial Literacy: Make an effort to understand the basic concepts of finance including investing, budgeting, taxation, and retirement planning.